Daymarc Foundation

 This funder does not have a public application process.

 The Daymarc Foundation operates as a private family foundation without a public website, published grant guidelines, or formal application procedures.
-Grants are likely made at the discretion of the trustees based on their personal knowledge of and relationships with charitable organizations.
+Grants are likely made at the discretion of the trustees based on their personal knowledge of and relationships with charitable organisations.

 As a private non-operating foundation, Daymarc is required to distribute at least 5% of its assets annually for charitable purposes (approximately $1 million based on current assets), but there is no requirement that these grants be made through a public application process.